 When to Leave a Tip in Thailand

-And if you do leave a tip, try to do so in Thai currency (Baht), not with USD, EUR, GBP etc notes.
+And if you do leave a tip directly, always try to do so in Thai currency (Baht), not with USD, EUR, GBP etc notes.

-If you’re on large group tour with 20 or 30 other people, then no tip is required.
+If you’re on large group tour with 20 or 30 other people, then no tip is required for the tour guide.
 Or on a day snorkelling trip for example on a boat with 100 fellow visitors.
-There maybe exceptions, such as a staff member who goes out of their way to help your kids or do something to make the day memorable.
+There maybe exceptions, such as a crew member who goes out of their way to help your kids or do something to make the day memorable.
 But in general, tour guides on this type of trip won’t be providing much personal service.
 Their job is to herd you.